 Contamination can be devastating to local communities.
 Victims may face extensive health problems or even wrongful death.
 They may be saddled with extensive future medical costs associated with monitoring their health over the course of their lifetime.
 Medical monitoring is needed to detect cancers and other types of chronic illnesses related to pollution exposure.

-If your community has suffered a pollution event, learn about your legal rights from an experienced New Orleans, Louisiana pollution lawyer by calling 504-581-4892 or by filling out our free, no obligation case review form.
+If your community has suffered a pollution event, learn about your legal rights from an experienced New Orleans, Louisiana pollution attorney by calling 504-581-4892 or by filling out our free, no-obligation case review form.